-Pan fried sweet Plantains topped with spicy Pressure Cooker / Instant Pot Barbacoa Beef, smashed avocado, and pickled onions… all Whole30, Paleo, and Gluten Free.
-Make it as an appetizer or serve for dinner.
-Crock Pot / Slow Cooker Adaptation included!
+Pan fried sweet plantains topped with tender, spicy Barbacoa Beef, smashed avocado, and pickled onions… all Whole30, Paleo, and Gluten Free.
+Make it as an appetizer or serve for dinner, made in the Instant OR Slow Cooker!

 I’m officially naming these Whole30 Barbacoa Beef and Plantain Sliders “Party Bites,” because (and I haven’t said this since like 9th grade), it’s like a party in your mouth!